devcybiko/gregsmithwiki/content/teaching/gregs55.md

 ## Personal Behavior
 '1.
 Be humble
 '7.
-Cover your mouth when you seneze or coiugh and say excuse me '22.
+Cover your mouth when you sneeze or cough and say excuse me '22.
 Go out of your way to make others feel special '29.
 Follow the ABCs of etiquette
 '37.
 Be a good listener